aadityasharmax/yours7himanshu/README.md

 ### Hi there 👋
 Himanshu Dinkar this side, Currently I am in first year of a renowed college of Meerut ( Btech CSE ).
 Basically I have a great intrest towards C and applications of C Language.
-Right now i am learing from basics and my aim is to enhance my skils  and prsue my life as a brilliant software engineer.
+Right now i am learning from basics and my aim is to enhance my skils  and persue my life as a brilliant software engineer.
 I would like if any senior will guide me during my journey.